-Donald Walker is retired and lives in Markham, ON, Canada and at his country residence, Bosky Shore, in Prince Edward County, ON.
-He devotes his time to volunteerism, federal and provincial politics, blogging, gardening, fitness and travel.
+Retired and living in Markham, ON, Canada and at his country residence, Bosky Shore, in Prince Edward County, ON.
+Donald Walker devotes his time to volunteerism federal and provincial politics, blogging, gardening, fitness and travel.
 For twenty-eight years, he held a progressive succession of positions with the Government of Ontario in policy development and program management.

 Donald has been a member of the boards of directors of a wide range of philanthropic and environmental organizations including the Friends of Glendon College, Frontrunners Toronto (of which he was a founder in 1986), Out & Out Club, Toronto, Wilderness Adventurers and the Sierra Club of Ontario.
 Since retiring he has volunteered as member-services co-ordinator for the Canadian Lesbian and Gay Archives and as a researcher/writer with Casey House Foundation.

-Before moving to the city for university and his career, Donald was raised on a dairy farm in Wellington County, ON, son of a 4th generation descendent of pioneer settlers in the county and a first generation immigrant from England.
-While an urban resident, he retains an affection for rural and northern Ontario and a special empathy for the concerns of non-urban Ontarians.
+Before moving to the city for university and his career, Donald was raised on a dairy farm in Wellington County, ON, son of a 4th generation descendent of pioneer settlers and a first generation immigrant.
+While an urban resident, he retains an affection for rural Ontario and a special empathy for the concerns of non-urban Ontarians.